 “The first big client I got was by walking up to a company at a festival I was volunteering at and introducing myself and my services.
 I put myself out there and was in the right place at the right time.”

-But let’s say you don’t want to wait for the next expo or struggle to spark spontaneous conversations that can lead to your first customer.
-These next four entrepreneurs did one of the things that has the most predictable return on your time: using your past relationships.
+But let’s say you don’t want to wait for the next Expo or struggle to spark spontaneous conversations that can lead to your first customer.
+These next 4 entrepreneurs did something that has the most predictable return on your time: using your past relationships.

 “It was a referral through a personal trainer I shared an office space with.
 Even though we haven’t been in the same workspace for over a year, I still receive referrals from her.”